jvanbruegge/commithelper/README.md

 It is recommended to use [git hooks](https://git-scm.com/docs/githooks) with this tool.
 There are several npm packages that help you set up git hooks automatically, e.g. [husky](https://github.com/typicode/husky) or [ghooks](https://github.com/ghooks-org/ghooks).

 Use the `prepare-commit-msg` hook with the `prompt` mode to interactively create a commit message and use the `commit-msg` hook for the `check` mode.

+## Comparison with other tools

+### commitlint

+The [commitlint](https://github.com/conventional-changelog/commitlint) package and its plugins are only suited to check an existing commit message against a set of rules.
+While there is `@commitlint/prompt-cli`, it just states that the commits have to have the form `<type>(<scope>): <subject>` without telling you what the valid options are, so it is pretty useless.

+Also it is very complicated to configure as many rules available are barely documented at all.

+### commitizen

+The quesions in the `prompt` mode of `commithelper` is heavily inspired by [commitizen](https://github.com/commitizen/cz-cli).
+But commitizen can't lint an existing commit message, so if the user is using the git client built into their editor or provides the message with `git commit -m` commitizen can't help.

+Also, by default commitizen requires one of several adapters, each with their own configuration options which makes setting it up quite complicated.

+## Setup

 ### Setup with ghooks